 c) POS terminals to be assigned to a single waiter where possible and sanitised between each user and before and after each shift.
 If multiple servers are assigned to a POS terminal, servers will sanitise their hands after each use.

-d) Dining tables, bar tops, stools, and chairs to be sanitised after each use.
+d) Dining tables, bar tops, stools, and chairs to be sanitised after each meal service.

 e) Condiments to be served in single use containers.